PrinciplesDotDev/principles/principles/code-should-work-but-does-not-have-to-be-efficient.md

 +++
-principle = "Code should work, but does not have to be efficient." tags = ["code", "team", "medium", "performance", "phase", "sdlc", "mvp"] summary = "" authors = ["AdamCraven"]
+principle = "testCode should work, but does not have to be efficient." tags = ["code", "team", "medium", "performance", "phase", "sdlc", "mvp"] summary = "" authors = ["AdamCraven"]